Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/sleighwell/rules/_index.md

 {{% rules-block id="setup" heading="Setup" icon="setup" icontint="red" %}}

 Place the sleigh tile in the center of the table.
 Deal everybody 4 tiles to take into their hand.
+Shuffle the remaining tiles and place them facedown within everyone's reach; this is the draw pile.

 {{% remark %}}
 Material can be downloaded from [the website](https://pandaqi.com/sleighwell).